 The Bluetooth people have been on the hunt for new and cool uses of the popular radio technology, and they have certainly found one in Tethercell.
 Tethercell is an app-enabled battery adapter that lets you control and monitor AA battery-operated devices using your smartphone or tablet.

-The small company who made Tethercell, Los Angeles-based Tetherboard, launched its product as a crowdfunding project on Indiegogo.com.
+The small company that made Tethercell, Los Angeles-based Tetherboard, launched its product as a crowdfunding project on Indiegogo.com.
 And last week, the product was announced as the winner of the “Prototype of the Year" award from Bluetooth SIG (Special Interest Group) at Mobile World Congress in Barcelona, Spain.
 Tethercell also won the overall prize of “Breakthrough of the Year” in Bluetooth innovation.